Frequently Asked Questions about Group Buy

 Q: Do you ship to Canada?

-A: Sorry, no. Some Canadian residents have their orders shipped to Letterlock or Mailboxes Etc. in the U.S. and then go pick it up.
+A: Sorry, no. Some Canadian residents have their orders shipped to Letterlock or Mailboxes Etc. in the U.S. and then go pick them up.

 A: California law allows a rancher to sell no more than 100 lbs. per person per day directly from the farm.
 We are facilitating that opportunity with this group buy.
 If you wish to buy almonds, you must provide a customer name for each 100 lbs. or portion thereof.
 Almond growers are very unhappy with this 2007 law, which incurs cost for them, and they sued the government, but lost.
 (Keep in mind that the law does not prevent you from buying—it puts restrictions on ranchers for selling.)
 Draconian government tactics to fumigate, irradiate, and pasteurize our food supply will continue to be an issue and will protect us from few if any health “risks,” since raw plant food is our insurance against disease.
 Pasteurizing and irradiating will serve only to destroy enzymes, the life-giving force in raw food, and consequently damage the public health.
 The almonds in this group buy are frozen instead of fumigated, and are completely unpasteurized.